 Jeremy Heep is a partner in the Philadelphia office of Pepper Hamilton LLP.
-Mr. Heep is the co-chair of the firm's Litigation and Dispute Resolution Department, co-chair of the Antitrust and Competition section, and a past member of the firm’s Executive Committee.
-His practice covers the full range of commercial litigation, with particular emphasis on antitrust and international arbitration.
-He also handles class actions and major contract disputes for domestic and international companies.
-His record is one of winning cases for his clients.
+Mr. Heep is the co-chair of the firm's Litigation and Dispute Resolution Department, co-chair of the Antitrust and Competition section, co-chair of the firm’s French Desk, and a past member of the firm’s Executive Committee.
+His practice covers the full range of commercial litigation, with particular emphasis on antitrust and international matters.

 Mr. Heep is a frequent author and lecturer.